QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/git/_general/server-side.md

 #### 🏹 Wiki

-The wiki is used by developers to write some primitive documentation that is store "near" your project.
+The wiki is used by developers to write some primitive documentation that is stored "near" your project.
 You can add images inside, that are stored in your repository <small>(try with/without a leading `/`)</small>.

 You can clone your wiki with `.wiki.git` instead of `.git`!